Updated August 24, 2021.

 - You must conduct an initial promotional campaign that complies with Profile by Sanford’s standards.

-- Generally, Profile by Sanford recommends that you spend $12,500 to $35,000 for a stand-alone store and $2,500 to $7,500 for an in-facility store, and complete the campaign within three months after your franchised business opens.
+- Generally, Profile by Sanford recommends that you spend $30,000 to $90,000 for a stand-alone store or in-facility store, and complete the campaign within three months after your franchised business opens.

-- It is not possible to state all of the insurance policies required and amount of coverage for each type of policy.
-Third parties, such as landlords, Medicare, and medical insurance carriers will have their own requirements.
+- Third parties, such as landlords, Medicare, and medical insurance carriers, will have their own requirements.
 Their requirements and Profile by Sanford’s will change over time.

 - You must make arrangements and pay the expenses for you and your staff to attend Profile by Sanford’s training program, including transportation, lodging, and meals.

-- The amount expended will depend, in part, on the distance you must travel and the type of accommodations you choose.
+- Your costs will depend, in part, on the distance you must travel and the type of accommodations you choose.

 - The low figure assumes the five individuals will carpool from home to the training locale in the same vehicle, and includes fuel costs, lodging expenses (assuming double occupancy for four nights), and dining expenses.

-- You may also hire a lease consultant, an accountant, and other professionals.
+- You may also desire to engage a lease consultant, an accountant, and other professionals.

 - This is an estimate of various licensing fees you may pay in your first three months of operation, which may include music licensing, software licenses, state health center or health membership club registration and bonding, and state and local business licenses.

-- If you are not profitable or have low net cash flow, you will need more additional funds.
+- If you are not profitable or have low net cash flow, your working capital needs will be higher.

 - To compile this estimate of additional funds, Profile by Sanford relied on its affiliates’ experience in operating similar businesses.
 The factors and basis for such estimate will vary from location to location, including such factors as location, demographics of surrounding area, competition, and your skills and effort.